 When J. Cole takes to social media, you know it's deliberate.
-So, when the rapper posted a cryptic photo to Instagram yesterday detailing a list of unreleased albums and teasing impending retirement, best believe there is substance to it.
+So, when the rapper posted a cryptic photo to Instagram in December detailing a list of unreleased albums and teasing impending retirement, we had no reason not to believe him.

-The Dreamville boss shared his plans for the "Fall Off-era" of albums, which seemingly involves dropping two other projects before released his previously-teased and highly-anticipated The Fall Off album.
+What the Dreamville boss dubbed the "Fall Off-era" seemingly involves dropping two other projects before releasing his previously-teased and highly-anticipated (and final) The Fall Off album.

-Cole's post includes a trajectory of projects with some already-completed entries crossed out.
-For instance, "Features" appear to be done, while Cole hasn't released any solo music since 2018's KOD, he has appeared on a number of tracks with the likes of Gangstarr, Travis Scott, Ty Dolla $ign, and his Dreamville cohorts.
-Then his Dreamville compilation album Revenge of the Dreamers III, which dropped last year, also appears crossed out on the list.
+Cole's post included a trajectory of projects with some already completed entries crossed out.
+For instance, "Features" appeared to be done, likely referencing the tracks he has guest-starred on since his last solo album, KOD, in 2018.
+Then his Dreamville compilation album Revenge of the Dreamers III, which dropped last year, also appeared crossed out on the list.

-What follows next are two as-yet-unreleased projects, The Off Season and It’s A Boy, leading up to The Fall Off.
+These entries were followed by two as-yet-unreleased projects, The Off Season – which we should be getting any day now if Bas is to be believed – and It’s A Boy, leading up to The Fall Off.

-However, another detail that has fans scrambling is Cole's caption, which hints at retirement.
+However, another detail that had fans scrambling was Cole's caption, which hinted at retirement.
 “I still got some goals I gotta check off for’ I scram…” he wrote.
 Unfortunately, this isn't news.
-Earlier this year, he published an essay titled “The Audacity” in which he discussed retirement.
+Last year, he published an essay titled “The Audacity” in which he discussed retirement.